dashpilot/s3-json-db/README.md

     s3_bucket (required): your S3 bucket
     s3_prefix (optional): optional file prefix or subfolder (for the latter end with a slash). default "";
     s3_acl (optional): ACL (https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl).
-Default: "private", set to "public-read" if you want your data to be public (to use with a client-side app).
+Default: "private", set to "public-read" if you want your data to be public (to use with a client-side app). s3_endpoint (optional): change the endpoint if you use Digitalocean Spaces, Linode Object Storage, Backblaze B2, etc. Default: false.

 To retrieve all entries client-side (set s3_acl to "public-read"):